Parks and playgrounds

 Mogo sports oval playground, Mogo

 - A yarning circle and the colours of the play equipment acknowledge Mogo's significance to Eurobodalla's Aboriginal community.
-This playground is set on the edge of the Mogo sports oval so there's plenty of space to run around.There's also a large covered picnic table, barbecue area and public toilets.
-Make sure to take some time to inspect the fabulous mural by local artist.
+This playground is set on the edge of the Mogo sports oval with plenty of space to run around and let off steam.
+Pack a barbecue and enjoy lunch in the shade and make sure you take time to walk around the toilet block to enjoy the stunning artwork by local mural artist Bronwen Smith.

 - Find it on the corner of Buckenbowra Road and Park Street.